30 Hours Free Childcare and Tax-Free Childcare

 |1 January to 31 March||1 April (summer term)||15 March|

-I already have a 30 hours free entitlement and Tax-Free childcare account.
+I already have a 30 hours free childcare and Tax-Free childcare account.
 Will I need to access it again?

-Yes, you will need to sign in to your account to check for messages from GOV.UK.
-You will also need to recheck your eligibility status every three months so you can update your childcare provider and continue receiving your free childcare.
-Please see How Parents can apply or sign in to their Childcare Service account (PDF, 283KB)
+Yes, you will need to sign in to your account to check for messages from HMRC.
+You will also need to reconfirm your eligibility status every 3 months so you can update your childcare provider and continue receiving your free childcare.

 Which providers are offering 30 hours?

-Parents can set up an account and apply for both 30 hours free childcare and Tax-Free Childcare at the same time.
-For more information regarding Tax-Free Childcare and to obtain your eligibility code, please visit the Childcare Choices website (external link).
+For more information on how to apply for 30 hours free childcare and Tax-Free Childcare please visit HMRC's Childcare Choices website (external link).